 A while back my daughter and I had fun experimenting with yarn and canvas to create a few interesting pieces of abstract resist art.
 I stumbled across those pieces the other day and remembered how much fun they were to make.
 Looking at them, gave me idea.
-I love birch trees and thought that this technique might work well for making birch tree paintings.
-With a little help with my little girl, we played around with this method.
+I love birch trees and thought that this technique might work well for making birch tree landscape paintings.
+With a little help from my little girl, we played around with this method.
 We love the results and are excited about how simple and pretty these are.

 *The Pinterested Parent is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 In addition, text and image links in this post may be affiliate/referral links, which means we may be compensated if you make a purchase after clicking through these particular links* See full disclosure policy.

 Acrylic or tempura paint

 For our project we used a 5X7 canvas board.
 The smaller board was a great choice for my 5-year-old to work with, but you can choose a size that best suits your needs.

 We started by wrapping yarn around the board vertically.
 Our wraps varied from between 8-15 wraps around.
 The yarn does not need to be perfectly straight up and down.
 It actually looks better if some are wrapped at a slant.